Skip to content

 Hydrocarbon spills (number)

-Net positive impact on biodiversity (%)
+Net positive impact (biodiversity and ecosystems) (%)

 Industrial waste disposed (metric tons)